gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 - **Linear** — the longest-distance axis walks DDA; others scale down in steps, unless that would make a slave exceed its v/a (then that slave lengthens `ticks_b` and the long axis scales down in speed).
 DDA on the chords.
-Path-stop at non-collinear / reversing vertices.
+The master’s `P` carries across joints; the path stops only at a master-sense reversal or the path end.
+A master-role change rebinds with a prepared deceleration (not necessarily to 0).
 - **Overshoot** — per-axis ramps, slight chordal bulge capped by `overshoot_max`.
 Continuing axes keep `P` through a vertex;
   reversing axes go through 0.
 DIR before/after pauses are